ray-project/kuberay/docs/guidance/autoscaler.md

 !!! note

-    The Ray container resource requests and limits in the example file above are too small to be used in production.
+    Ray container resource requests and limits in the example configuration above are too small to be used in production.
 For typical use-cases, you should use large Ray pods.
 If possible, each Ray pod should be sized to take up its entire K8s node.
 We don't recommend allocating less than 8 gigabytes of memory for Ray containers running in production.